CerenGuzelTurhan/my-FaceNet-tf/README.md

 Face alignment with OpenCV haar aligner, Dlib facial landmarks or MTCNN aligner

 ### Step 3:
-Feature Extractor ( optinal) with PCA or FaceNet embeddings
+Feature Extractor (optional) with PCA or FaceNet embeddings

 ### Step 4:
 Face classification with FaceNet or Scikit-learn SVM classifiers